isabella232/kraken/README.md

        -version=false: Print version and exit.

-A mapping is defined as an entry returned by Component Versions get-mappings that bears a give project-id, component-id, and version-id.
+A mapping is defined as an entry returned by Component Versions get-mappings that bears a given project-id, component-id, and version-id.

 The following invocation will get or create a mapping for version